 - Support DirectX 10 and OpenGL 3.3 for optimized graphics performance

 VirtualBox is a powerful Windows virtual machine for Mac, it is suitable for enterprise as well as home use.
+Vice versa, you can also install macOS Ventura on VirtualBox on Windows to enjoy the benefits.
 Unlike the software we mentioned above, VirtualBox is free.
 As an open-source product, it may not be as easy to use as the others, but there are tutorials to follow on its site.

 - Open source and free to use